-Village Ordinance provides that removal of any tree or trees 3 inches or greater in diameter at 48 inches above grade requires permission and/or a landscape permit from the Village Building Inspector, even if the tree is determined to be dead or diseased.
-Per Village Ordinance, removal of branches of 5 inches or more in diameter also requires Village approval.
-ARC approval is required for the removal of trees 3 inches in diameter and understory vegetation 1 inch or greater in diameter measured 48 inches along the trunk from ground level, tree limbs of 3 inches or more in diameter and clustered growth vegetation two square feet or more at ground level regardless of branching habits or diameter.
+Village Ordinance provides that removal of any tree or trees 3" or greater in diameter at 48" above grade requires permission and/or a landscape permit from the Village Building Inspector, even if the tree is determined to be dead or diseased.
+Per Village Ordinance, removal of branches of 5" or more in diameter also requires Village approval.
+ARC approval is required for the removal of trees 3" in diameter and understory vegetation 1" or greater in diameter measured 48 inches along the trunk from ground level, tree limbs of 3" or more in diameter and clustered growth vegetation 2 sq. ft. or more at ground level regardless of branching habits or diameter.